stephaneey/azure-and-k8s-architecture/IPaaS/patterns/pub-sub-push-push-pull.md

 # Real world observations

 - The first pattern (Event Grid ==> Service Bus) is regularly used.
 I noticed that Service Bus is sometimes added later on because of scalability issues.
 As explained in the PUSH/PUSH section, handlers are not always able to follow the pace of Event Grid.
-In such a situation, Service Bus can be put an intermediate layer as a buffer, and let handlers dequeue at their own pace.
+In such a situation, Service Bus can be put as an intermediate layer as a buffer, and let handlers dequeue at their own pace.

 - Since Event Grid Namespaces are a recent addition, I haven't seen them much used yet.